Goethe in the Roman Campagna

-Goethe in the Roman Campagna is a painting by Johann Heinrich Wilhelm Tischbein, a German Neoclassical painter, depicting Johann Wolfgang von Goethe when the writer was travelling in Italy.
-Goethe's book on his travels to Italy from 1786–88, called Italian Journey, was published in 1816–17; the book is based on his diaries.
+Goethe in the Roman Campagna is a 1787 painting by Johann Heinrich Wilhelm Tischbein, a German Neoclassical painter, depicting Johann Wolfgang von Goethe when the writer was travelling in Italy.
+Goethe's book on his travels to Italy from 1786 to 1788, called Italian Journey, was published in 1816–17; the book is based on his diaries.
 Since 1887, the painting has been in the possession of the Städel Museum in Goethe's hometown Frankfurt.

 Painting

 The painting is a full-length portrait began in December 1787 and completed early the following year.
 Goethe is gazing out through the autumnal landscape southeast of Rome, with his eyes arguably resting at infinity, though the painter, Johann Tischbein, wrote that Goethe is depicted pondering the fate of man's works.
 Tischbein, whom Goethe met in Italy, portrays the writer as an idealized person.
 Goethe wears a large wide-brimmed grey hat, fashionable among German artists in Rome at the time, and a creamy white traveler's duster.
 He is portrayed in a classical manner, informally recumbent in the open air, surrounded by Roman ruins, with the Campagna di Roma in the background.
 Goethe himself is reclining on blocks of granite, – in the first draft figures with hieroglyphs suggesting they were pieces of a fallen obelisk – emblematic Egypt, a civilization predating those of classical antiquity – Greece is nodded to by the inclusion of a fragment of a frieze depicting Iphigenia in Tauris, the subject of one of Goethe's plays.
 He recited extracts of his play, which he had begun turning into verse a year earlier, to Tischbein.
 Tischbein was much taken by the play and depicted the scene of Iphigenia meeting her brother in the painting, on the relief behind Goethe to his left.